plamoni/SiriProxy/README.md

 **Set up DNS**

-Before you can use SiriProxy, you must set up a DNS server on your network to forward requests for guzzoni.apple.com to the computer running the proxy (make sure that computer is not using your DNS server!).
+Before you can use SiriProxy, you must set up a DNS server on your network to forward requests for guzzoni.apple.com to the computer running the proxy (siriproxy uses Google's public DNS servers to resolve guzzoni.apple.com, so it may use your forwarding DNS server).
 I recommend dnsmasq for this purpose.
 It's easy to get running and can easily handle this sort of behavior. ([http://www.youtube.com/watch?v=a9gO4L0U59s](http://www.youtube.com/watch?v=a9gO4L0U59s))

 **Set up RVM and Ruby 1.9.3**